AbhinavPraveen/UoP-HPC-Docs/source/software/matlab.rst

 'MatlabInJupyterLab' LiCO Cloud Tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The 'MatlabInJupyterLab' LiCO Cloud Tool provides Jupyter and the `MATLAB Integration for Jupyter <https://uk.mathworks.com/products/reference-architectures/jupyter.html>`__.
 This allows you to either get a full MATLAB interface from the browser or to use MATLAB code within a Jupyter notebook.
-Pleae login and access the internal page `Cloud Tools <https://docs.lovelace.plymouth.ac.uk/private/lico/cloudtools>`_ for instructions on how to do this/
+Pleae login and access the internal page `Cloud Tools <https://docs.lovelace.plymouth.ac.uk/private/lico/cloudtools>`_ for instructions on how to do this.

 Graphical User Interface Session
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~